Skip Ribbon Commands

 • Three priests representing different lengths of service groups in the priesthood who are incardinated non-pastors with archdiocesan appointments, selected by the archbishop after a nomination ballot process among the priests of the appropriate service groups

-• Two non-priest members appointed by the archbishop
+• Two non-priest members appointed by the archbishop, one of whom represents the Department of Catholic Schools

 • One additional member appointed by the archbishop at his discretion